-We previously examined how Elders, one of Australia’s leading agribusiness brands, implemented a digital solution designed to combine stock movement and inventory data management, delivering more efficient transactions for both Elders and their Suppliers.
+We previously examined how Elders, one of Australia’s leading agribusiness brands, implemented digital connectivity to transform their inventory management, combining stock movement and data management to deliver more efficient transactions for both Elders and their Suppliers.

 - Multiple retail stock management models – how can they work together?

 - Manual management of stock can often be out of date, inaccurate or incomplete

 - Lack of visibility of sales data can lead to delayed sales recognition and inaccurate P&L and balance sheets

 - Limited stock accountability resulting in inaccurate accounts and non-compliance with legislation